Our business development guide will help you have a better understanding and provide you with the tools to succeed in this field!

 But most importantly it will help you relate more to your target audience which will see you as an expert in the field.

 When analyzing your industry there are three main things you need to include in your plan.

 First, an overview of reliable sources that your audience also follows and that you should regularly check.

 Second, you need to document any relevant topic that your community is talking about.

 Last, you need to identify popular keywords and jargon that you can then integrate into your daily vocabulary, especially when communicating with your audience.

 Get to know your competitors

-Having competitors intelligence can really help you beat your competition and win their portion of the market.
+Having a competitor's intelligence can really help you beat your competition and win their portion of the market.

-When checking your competitors you definitely need to have a general overview in terms of product and services they offer
+When checking your competitors you definitely need to have a general overview in terms of products and services they offer

 But don’t make the mistake of stopping there.
 Knowing how much they charge for what they offer is not really what is gonna make the difference.